AfD Thuringia: Ideology

 Since 2015, "the Thuringian state association of the AfD has been developing political concepts of völkisch-nationalism has taken over the discourse," according to a study by the Competence Center for Right-Wing Extremism at the Friedrich Schiller University Jena (Matthias Quent, Franziska Schmidtke and Axel Salheiser).
 According to political scientist Hajo Funke (2016), the faction has a "right-wing extremist thrust", He attested that the party leader had "völkisch-Nationalist Ideology".
 In the Thuringian regional association, "German nationalist voices with clear orientations in a far-right direction" are articulated, as the political scientist Armin Pfahl-Traughber (2016) noted.[1]
 According to the social scientist Alexander Häusler (2019), "a right-wing radicalization process has developed" in the Thuringian AfD.

 The internet platform "ExtremismusMonitor Thüringen", published under the direction of legal scholar Markus Ogorek of the University of Cologne, documents around 150 systematically evaluated public and potentially unconstitutional statements by officials of the Thuringian AfD.
 According to study director Ogorek, the largest group of statements is classified as "hostility toward the (rule-based) state and political competition."
 The survey shows that the AfD's outbursts are not mere gaffes, but rather methodical.

 At the beginning of 2025, Jena lawyer Raimond Ernst stated that Höcke's internal critics had been "deprived of any real options for power within the AfD."
 This led to "a cartel of silence, so that perhaps no one in the party will dare to criticize the party leader anymore."
 One's own future in the party would be "in a sense tied to being in the leader's favor."

 Election results

+Landtag of Thuringia

 2019 Thuringia state election results.
 AfD in blue.

 2024 Thuringia state election results.
 AfD in blue.